FareHarbor/fareharbor-docs/webhooks/faqs-and-best-practices.md

 that means that they do not work with Zapier.
 Consider contacting them and asking them to integrate with Zapier.
 See below for more about Zapier.

+## Question: Online Booking Statuses

+What are online bookings statuses?

+### Answer

+[Online Booking Status](https://help.fareharbor.com/dashboard/availabilities/updating/online-booking-status/): Each availability has an online booking status, which controls how it can be viewed and booked by online customers.
+In most cases, the status will be set to Auto close, which automatically prevents online customers from booking after a certain time cutoff, based on [item’s settings](https://help.fareharbor.com/dashboard/items/online-booking-settings/).
+The other statuses include open override, cancelled, closed & call to book, and closed & hidden.

+These statuses are included in the **Bookings only** and **Booking + payments** webhooks.

 # FH Webhook Best Practices